mrballistic/voice-chat-demo/README.md

-# 🎤 Real-Time Voice Chat Demo (OpenAI GPT-4o + Whisper)
+# 🎤 Real-Time Voice Chat Demo (OpenAI GPT-4o Realtime)

 A modern, real-time voice chat demo built with Next.js, React, shadcn/ui, and Tailwind CSS.
-This app streams user voice to OpenAI Whisper for transcription and uses OpenAI GPT-4o Realtime API for voice-to-voice AI chat.
-No local proxy or mode switching required.
+This app streams user voice to OpenAI's new GPT-4o Realtime API for voice-to-voice AI chat and live user transcription.
+No Whisper, no local proxy, no mode switching required.

 ## ⚠️ Requirements